 In our lifetimes we have seen significant change, especially in the digital era.
 New technologies and tools have had a remarkable impact on the business world.
 Just ask any video rental store or taxi company if their businesses have recently been threatened or challenged.
 Some businesses have come out stronger while others have struggled to survive.
-So, we’ve seen widespread impact in industries before, and it will be the companies with strong leadership that will come out in front.
+So, we’ve seen the widespread impact in industries before, and it will be the companies with strong leadership that will come out in front.

 (side note: yes, COVID-19 has a broader impact across most industries; my point is that change is all around us)

 What does strong leadership look like?

 First let me say, I am and always will be a student of leadership.
 It does not matter at which stage of your career you’re in or your level of responsibility, businesses need better leaders, especially now!
 “Never stop learning” is what my 90-year-old father-in-law says, and he just retired from practicing medicine at 84!

 The more I learn about business, the more I know it is about people

 The more I learn about business, the more I know it is about people.
 Any leader must recognize that technology helps to enable and streamline your business, but it is the people using the technology, and the systems and processes led by people that really make a difference.